Information for families about hosting an aupair

 The au pair is usually responsible for the cost of her fare to and from her country (except in USA).
 She must also inform her family and the agency of her/his expected arrival time to enable the family to collect her/him from the airport or main line station.

 Note: It is advisable to draw up a contract before your aupair/nanny arrives so that the working hours and duties are very clear.
-There is a sample contract on this website that you may download and adjust to suit your needs.
-This avoids any misunderstandings later and will make for a harmonious and long lasting relationship.
+You can view and download a sample contract here and adjust it to suit your own needs.
+This avoids any misunderstandings and will hopefully make for a harmonious and long lasting relationship.